 My current plan of attack for working on my diastasis is to use the Tupler Technique.
-I have this little guide book that I use to keep me on track, and I am part of a small accountability group of friends.
+I am part of a small accountability group of friends.
 However, if you don’t know where to start, or need a little more help, encouragement, or one-on-one time, The Tummy Team offers classes you can take online with personalized help.
 Click HERE to learn more!

 Please, do your own research as to which splint is right for YOU, but I can almost guarantee The Tummy Team has it!

 And here are a couple of photos of me at 4 months postpartum wearing the splint under my clothing.
-I like to wear the splint over a nursing cami (these are a staple in my wardrobe!
-You can CLICK HERE To see the wide selection available on Amazon.
+I like to wear the splint over the various nursing camisoles I own (nursing camisoles are definitely worth the investment!
+CLICK HERE to see the wide selection available on Amazon.
 The one I am wearing in the upper photos is an Undercover Mama that hooks into your nursing bra.)

 I also want to show you something encouraging…

 The first photo below is me on Day 1 of starting my DR workout back in 2011.
 The second photo is me a few weeks ago.
 Both are without a splint.